Heart Information

 1. Diuretics ('water retention tablets')

-2. Heart rate reducing agent (If channel blocker)
+2. Heart rate reducing agent (If blocker)

 3. Vasodilators